-Not only they will see the process for themselves but will deepen the ties with people over there and bring back valuable information to their co-workers, when they return to the office.
+Not only they will see the process for themselves but will deepen their ties with people over there and bring back valuable information to their co-workers when they return to the office.

 For example, we at Kanbanize love workshops and do them once every quarter.
 The whole team goes somewhere far from the office and spends two days together.
 Usually, during the first day, we discuss our vision of the company for the future, strategize, share new ideas and innovations between ourselves, then engage in cross-team activities.

 The second day is for team-building and everybody is free to give a presentation on a work-related topic, then in the afternoon, we engage in various games.
 Know your human potential and connect people in the company, who may be useful to each other in their work.

 How Does Kanban Support Social Capital?

 As social capital within an organization is raised by collaboration and the sharing of information, Kanban presents itself as another great way to visualize the work processes of the different departments and build connections between them.

 Having everything that is being done at any given time right in front of you is extremely useful for boosting cooperation between the team members or the different department networks that are collaborating on the same project.

 “Lovespace” is one of the companies that adopted Kanban in their daily process management.
 Every day they help people in the UK store their belongings, which is not an easy task, and if the processes are not organized precisely it would be very easy to lose track of orders.